Why Psychologists Study The Duchenne Smile, And What It Means For You

 To Find Out About Smiling And Child Development

-Researchers also have studied the intersection of child development and facial expressions.
+Researchers have also studied the intersection of child development and facial expressions.
 One study by Ruiting Son, Harriet Oliver, and Malinda Carpenter investigated the stages of development of recognizing genuine Duchenne smiles.
 The study showed how the children responded to these smiles.

 To Understand Differences